Student Housing: A future-oriented asset class with potential

 Stable demand

-High utilization rates
+High occupancy rates

 Attractive returns